Red Wing recommends sizing a half-step or a full step down from your normal sneaker size.

-Not only do I own several pairs of Red Wings myself, but I’ve also talked with several brand representatives at their stores to get a sense of how a variety of people fit into Iron Rangers, Black Smiths, Moc Toes, and more.
+I own five pairs of Red Wings myself, but I’ve also talked with several brand representatives at their stores to get a sense of how a variety of people fit into Iron Rangers, Blacksmiths, Moc Toes, Classic Chelseas, and more.

-I’m going to cover exactly how Red Wing boots should fit so you can get the right size boot the first time around.
+There’s a bit more detail to go into, so if you want all the gritty points, I’m going to cover exactly how Red Wing boots should fit so you can get the right size Red Wing the first time around.

 The Complete Guide to Red Wing Boot Sizing